 Domain Description Attribs Values Cases Ident% MCC% Classes Audiology Medical diagnosis.
 59 162 226 0 25.0 24 Breast Cancer Medical prognosis.
-9 57 286 5 70.3 2 House Votes 84 Predict political affiliation from 16 48 435 0 61.4 2 US Senate voting record.
-Lymphography Medical diagnosis.
+9 57 286 5 70.3 2 House Votes 84 Predict political affiliations from US Senate voting record.
+16 48 435 0 61.4 2 Lymphography Medical diagnosis.
 18 60 148 0 54.7 4 Monk 1 Artificial data.
 6 17 556 0 50.0 2 Monk 2 Artificial data.
 6 17 601 0 65.7 2 Monk 3 Artificial data.
 6 17 554 0 52.0 2 Multiplexer Artificial data.
 11 22 500 0 50.8 2 Mushroom Identify poisonous mushrooms.
 22 126 8124 0 51.8 2 Primary Tumor Medical diagnosis.
 17 42 339 18 24.8 22 Soybean Large Botanical diagnosis.
 35 135 307 0 13.0 19 Tic Tac Toe Identify won or lost positions.
 9 27 958 0 65.3 2

-Each data set was randomly divided into training (80% of the data) and evaluation (remaining 20% of the data) sets.
+Each data set was randomly divided into training (80% of data) and evaluation (remaining 20% of data) sets.
 Each algorithm was applied to each training set.
 Every classifier so developed was evaluated for predictive classification accuracy against the corresponding evaluation set.
 This process was repeated 100 times for each data set.

 Table 2 presents the mean and standard deviations of the predictive accuracy obtained along with the result of a two-tailed matched pairs t-test evaluating the difference in performance between prepend-ip2 and each of the other algorithms.
 The p values for those differences that are significant at the 0.05 level are highlighted.
 Where prepend-ip2 has higher predictive accuracy the p value is highlighted in bold type.
 Where the alternative algorithm has higher predictive accuracy the p value is italicized.
-Of the mean accuracies that are significantly different at the 0.05 level to that of prepend-ip2, append-p2 and append have higher accuracy thrice and lower accuracy six and seven times, respectively; and C4.5 rules and C4.5 have higher accuracy four times and lower accuracy five and six times, respectively.
+Of the mean accuracies that are significantly different at the 0.05 level to that of prepend-ip2, append and append-p2 have higher accuracy thrice and lower accuracy seven times; and C4.5 rules have higher accuracy four times and lower accuracy five times.
 This supports the hypothesis that prepend-ip2 will in general produce decision lists with higher predictive accuracy than append.
 While prepend-ip2 slightly outperforms C4.5 and C4.5 rules, this advantage is not sufficient to conclude a general advantage therefrom.